Shirakumo/radiance-tutorial/Part 8.md

 This should return a `response` and a `request` object, or error on some failure.
 You can retrieve the data of the response with `data` to look at it.
 You can also supply all of the other possible data parts of a request with keyword arguments.

+### How do I configure a new domain for Radiance?
+Radiance needs to know all the "top-level domains" that you're going to address your server by, in order to distinguish where subdomains start.
+To do this, you can simply use `add-domain`:

+    (radiance:add-domain "cool.guys.club")

+If you test it with `internal-uri` you should find that the address is now properly translated:

+    (radiance:internal-uri "everything.cool.guys.club/bla") ; => #@"everything/bla

 ### Can I ship my application as an executable?
 Currently this is not directly supported, as the logic to handle path translation for the necessary assets is not handled.
 However, we would like to support this in a future version of Radiance.
 For now, you will have to make do with the bootstrapping process that was shown in the previous part.